Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 For this classic recipe, you’ll need the following ingredients.

-• Chocolate Chips. you can use your favorite chocolate chips – dark chocolate, milk chocolate, semi-sweet chocolate chips, or a combination!
+• Chocolate Chips – Use your favorite chocolate chips – dark chocolate, milk chocolate, semi-sweet chocolate chips, or a combination!

 • Vanilla Extract – you’ll want to use pure vanilla extract in this recipe rather than imitation vanilla flavoring.
 I love to use my easy homemade vanilla extract for its incredible vanilla flavor.